My name is Michelle Seviour, the creative force behind Indigo Berry.

 I live and work in the Isle of Skye, in the Scottish Highlands.
-This exceptionally beautiful place has been my home since 1990.
+This exceptionally beautiful place has been my home for most of my life.

 My island home

-A creative idea might start with a glance out of the window at the changing colours in the loch.
+From the majestic Cuillins to the rugged coastline, the volcanic derived Trotternish Ridge, to the wild flowers on the croft - the natural world around me is a constant source of inspiration.
+A creative idea might start simply with a glance out of the window at the changing colours in the loch.

 Gems to buttons: